Getting started

 Loft conversion types

 There are five main loft conversion types that tend to be used in the UK.
 The loft conversion type you opt for should depend on your existing roof structure and shape, how much you want to spend and will, on some occasions, be dictated by planning restrictions.
-Your builder, house designer or chosen loft conversion specialist will be able to advise you further.
+As well as the information below, the FMB have a webinar that explains what type of loft conversion might be right for your house.
+However, a builder, house designer or your chosen loft conversion company will be able to advise you further.

 Dormer loft conversion